 Price: $7.99/month (Individual Plan) or $4.99/month/user (Team Plan)

-If you are looking for a web-based diagramming software which is completely free to use, you will love Draw.io.
-It is an open-source software and is a truly cross-platform app.
+If you are looking for web-based diagramming software that is completely free to use, you will love Draw.io.
+It is open-source software and is a truly cross-platform app.
 You can either use it as a simple web app or you can download native apps for macOS, Windows, Linux, Android, and even Chrome OS.

 Why You Should Opt for Draw.io?

 It’s also a no-nonsense software.
 As soon as you load its web-app, it will just ask you to select the location where you want to save your file, and then you can start working.
 There are no hoops to jump through to get to the drawing interface.

 Supported Platforms: Windows, macOS, Linux, and Chrome OS

-7. ConceptDraw Diagram 12
+7. ConceptDraw Diagram 13

-The software can be used to create flowcharts, organisational charts, FML Diagrams, floor-plans, and more.
+The software can be used to create flowcharts, organizational charts, FML Diagrams, floor-plans, and more.
 Also, it is one of the few one-time payment software on this list and doesn’t require you to keep track of a subscription.

-Why You Should Opt for Concept Draw Diagram 12?
+Why You Should Opt for Concept Draw Diagram 13?

-The software even supports export and import of files in Visio format.
-It also has a great selection of templates which means most of the times you won’t have to create diagrams from scratch, which will save you a lot of time and effort.
+The software even supports the export and import of files in Visio format.
+It also has a great selection of templates which means most of the time you won’t have to create diagrams from scratch, which will save you a lot of time and effort.
 CDD 12 also has a great selection of powerful and comprehensive drawing tools.

 Supported Platforms: macOS and Windows